Raj-2002/Maven-Fuzzy-Factory-Database/POST_MID_AD_HOCS.md

 |-------------------|----------|-----------|---------------|-------------|-----------------|-------------|-----------------|
 | Post_Product_2    | 10709    | 8200      | 0.7657        | 3781        | 0.3531          | 699         | 0.0653          |
 | Pre_Product_2     | 15696    | 11347     | 0.7229        | 6399        | 0.4077          | 0           | 0               |

+- Insight: The percentage of /products pageviews clicking to Mr. Fuzzy has decreased since the Love Bear launch.
+- Positive Outcome: Despite the decline in specific page clicks, the overall clickthrough rate has increased, indicating heightened interest in products as a whole.

 ##   Product Conversion Funnels  April 10, 2014 */